jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 [paper][wf-mgmt-paper] offers a good comparison of WDL, CWL and Nextflow.
 Also worth mentioning are [Snakemake][snakemake], [Apache Airflow][airflow], [Apache Beam][beam], [Luigi][luigi] and [Flyte][flyte].
-I'm still investigating the suitability of any of these tools to implementing a Silicon infrastructure.
+I'm still investigating the suitability of these tools for Silicon design workloads.

 [nextflow]: https://www.nextflow.io
 [openwdl]: https://openwdl.org